cocoastorm/vue-paypal-checkout/README.md

 ```

 ## Specifying the environment
-You can specifically pass a prop `development` which accepts a Boolean if you need to explicitly use the sandbox version of the PayPal Checkout Button.
+You can specifically pass a prop `dev` which accepts a Boolean if you need to explicitly use the sandbox version of the PayPal Checkout Button.
 However, if this prop is false or hasn't been set, the component will fallback to `process.env.NODE_ENV` instead.

 ``` html
 <div id="app">